-On August 28, 2009, Angelo Williams ("Employee") filed a petition for appeal with the Office of Employee Appeals ("OEA" or "Office") contesting the Office of Public Education Facilities Modernization's ("Agency") action of abolishing his position as a Motor Vehicle Operator through a Reduction-In-Force ("RIF").
-I was assigned this matter on December 14, 2010.
-On December 22, 2010, I issued an Order directing the parties to attend a Prehearing Conference set for January 31, 2011, and to submit a Prehearing statement by January 21, 2011.
-The Order specifically noted that if either party did not appear at the prehearing conference, sanctions may be imposed pursuant to OEA Rule 622, 46 D.C.
+On September 21, 2009, Rodney Olive ("Employee") filed a petition for appeal with the Office of Employee Appeals ("OEA" or "Office") contesting the District Department of Transportation's ("Agency") action of abolishing his position as a Civil Engineering Tech through a Reduction-In-Force ("RIF").
+I was assigned this matter on or about June 5, 2011.
+On June 6, 2011, I issued an Order directing the parties to attend a Prehearing Conference set for June 28, 2011, and to submit a Prehearing Statement by June 21, 2011.
+The Order specifically noted that if either party did not appear at the Prehearing Conference, sanctions may be imposed pursuant to OEA Rule 622, 46 D.C.
 Reg. at 9312.
-Agency complied, but Employee did not.
+Agency showed up for the July 12, 2011, Prehearing Conference, but Employee did not.
+However, later that day, it was brought to my attention by Employee's representative that Employee recently passed and he was withdrawing this matter.
+I then issued an Order on June 28, 2011, requesting Employee's representative to submit in writing, his request to withdraw this matter, and also to submit to this Office, documentations (death certificate, obituary announcement, etc) relating to Employee's death.
+The deadline for responding to this Order was July 18, 2011.
+To date, nothing has been received by this Office in response.
 This record is now closed.